 Something incredible happened the following morning; I felt relieved, empowered and very proud.
 Miraculously I made it through the whole night without getting robbed or raped in a city I have never been before.
 Maybe the world – at least in Italy – is not as cruel as I imagined.
 That feeling right there started the roller coaster effect.
 Despite negativity kept coming back, I never felt the urge to give up again.
-Yes, I was very low and hopeless sometimes, but I learnt to deal with these moments sensibly.
-Soon I accepted that alternative travelling comes with its ups and downs and both could reach extreme levels, but for me it was worth all the downs to be rewarded with the ups.
+Yes, I was very low and hopeless sometimes, but I learned to deal with these moments sensibly.
+Soon I accepted that alternative traveling comes with its ups and downs and both could reach extreme levels, but for me, it was worth all the downs to be rewarded with the ups.

 Lows vs. Highs

 Getting over the low in itself is a big achievement.
 The sensation of tackling an obstacle successfully is undoubtedly rewarding.
 Can you remember a moment of joy when you managed to overcome a problem you thought it was impossible?
 How did the success make you feel?
 Now imagine the feeling amplified by a 100 and you got yourself a hitchhiking experience.